tsgates/arch-wiki-markdown/wiki/FreeNX.md

 — FreeNX to existing display (opensuse.org)

-Setting up non-KDE or Gnome desktop managers
+Setting up non-KDE or GNOME desktop managers
 --------------------------------------------

 Before following anything in this part, make sure the server working setup and accepting connections.
 This section only deals with problems once NXClient has logged on.

-It is quite simple (once the server is setup) to connect to Gnome and KDE sessions, however connecting to other window managers (fluxbox, xfce, whatever) is slightly different.
+It is quite simple (once the server is setup) to connect to GNOME and KDE sessions, however connecting to other window managers (Fluxbox, Xfce, whatever) is slightly different.

 Choosing "custom" and using a command like startx of startfluxbox will either result in a blank screen after the !M logo or the Client to